sebymiano/dpdk-burst-replay/README.md

 ## Introduction

+This is a modified version of the `dpdk-replay` tool, which was originally published on this [GitHub repository](https://github.com/FraudBuster/dpdk-burst-replay).
-The tool is designed to provide high DPDK performances to burst any pcap dump on a single or multiple NIC port(s).
+The tool is designed to provide high DPDK performances (up to 148Mpps with 64B packets) to burst any pcap dump on a single NIC port(s).

 To do so, the pcap files will be cached on hugepages before being sent through DPDK.